EulerRoom/eulerroom-live/README.md

 ```

 In case you're installing this already on a remote server, you may want to
-run an SSH tunnel to access the administration panels first via your local
+run an SSH tunnel on your local machine, to access the administration panels first:
-machine:

 ```bash
 ssh -L 8000:localhost:8000 -L 8081:localhost:8081 -L 8082:localhost:8082 eulerroom.com
 ```

-Once you have configured the main nginx server on your remote host, you can
+Once you have configured the main public nginx server on your remote host, you can
-close the tunnel.
+close the tunnel and access directly through your host domain.

 ### Muxy configuration